 as described in the Bootstrapping section above.

-As is implied by its name, the manual provider does not attempt to control all aspects of the environment, and leaves much to the user.
+As is implied by its name, the manual provider does not attempt to control all aspects of the environment, and leaves much control to the user.
 There are several additional things to consider:

 - All machines added with